Feature: #93334 - Translation Domain Mapping

 Description

 Translation domains have been introduced as a shorter alternative to file-based references for label resources (.xlf XLIFF files).
 The syntax uses the format package[.subdomain...].resource and is fully backward compatible with existing LLL:EXT: references.
-"Package" refers to the extension key, like "backend" for "EXT:backend".
+Package refers to the extension key, such as "backend" for "EXT:backend".

-This synax is designed to improve readability, remove a clear reference to the used file extension and to add convenience for new developers and integrators: The previous locallang.xlf convention as well as the name has been removed in favor of a more generic "messages" resource name, which is common for localization systems or Symfony-based applications.
-This is also where the term "translation domain" stems from.
+This syntax is designed to improve readability, remove explicit references to file extensions, and provide convenience for new developers and integrators.
+The previous locallang.xlf convention has been replaced with a more generic "messages" resource name, following common conventions in other localization systems (for example Symfony).
+This is also where the term translation domain originates.

 Example: